United Kingdom, including Northern Ireland,

 Military expenditures as a percentage of GDP

-Ranks 94th among 140 countries (higher rank number is more equal, lower rank number is less equal).
-More equal than the US, which ranks 42nd.
+Ranks 104th among 141 countries (lower rank number is less equal).
+More equal than the US, which ranks 41st.

 Gender Gap: The World Economic Forum lists Britain as eighth in the world in the elimination of a gender gap.
 This is ahead of the United States, which does not appear among the top ten.